-Bloating is the condition of your belly feeling swollen after eating (1).
+Bloating is when your belly feels swollen after eating (

-It is usually caused by excess gas production, and/or disturbances in the movement of the muscles of the digestive system (2).
+It is usually caused by excess gas production or disturbances in the movement of the muscles of the digestive system (

 Although bloating is sometimes caused by serious medical conditions, it is most often caused by the diet and some foods or ingredients you are intolerant to.